nypassivehouse/handbook/board/board_resolutions.md

 1. Officers shall serve for a one-year term, not to exceed three consecutive terms.
 2. A serving officer who is eligible for and wishes to seek reelection shall indicate so to the Governance and Nominations Committee (the Committee), on request or by a deadline indicated by the Committee.
-3. Any director who will have served at least one full year in office upon being seated as an officer may self-nominate for an officer position to the Committee, on request or by a deadline indicated by the Committee.
+3. Any director may self-nominate for an officer position to the Committee, on request or by a deadline indicated by the Committee.
 4. Any Committee member who is also a candidate for office must recuse themselves from any meeting of the Committee where the election of officers is discussed.
 5. The Committee shall evaluate the candidates for office.